Competitive, comprehensive individual and group coverage backed by more than two decades of experience.

 - State restrictions.
 You won’t find all plans available in all US states.

 - Extreme sports.
-Unless you buy an adventure-travel plan, your hunting or parachuting trip may not be covered.
+Unless you buy an adventure-travel plan, your hunting or skydiving trip may not be covered.

 - Pre-existing conditions.
 If you have a long-term health issue, your protection may not extend into medical care.